Planning Methodology and Assumptions

 - To develop shoulder loads, keeping non-scalable loads at LDC provided shoulder load levels, scalable loads in Zone 2, northern Zone 4, and the remainder of the ATC system were reduced proportionally to attain the following shoulder load levels.
 The overall Zone 2 load was modeled at 90% of summer peak, northern Zone 4 was modeled at 80% of summer peak, and the remainder of the ATC system load level was modeled at 70% of summer peak.
 These load levels were chosen for the shoulder models based on historical data to reflect the higher load levels when maintenance may need to occur.
 However, it is recognized that loads at individual points will vary under real-time shoulder conditions.

-- Mackinac VSC set to the 20 MW north to south operating point.
+- Mackinac VSC set to 20 MW north to south.

 - These models are used to support regional model building.